xl2021/Who-are-you/README.md

 The model is trained on a Celeron N2940 CPU for 50 epoches, the final accuracy on training, validation and testing set is 0.9676, 0.4023 and 0.3998, respectively, where dramatical overfitting appears here.

 ## 5.Result
-For the purpose of accuracy, an algorithm is applied to find the exact position of the animal before cropping and fetching it into the model.
+For the purpose of accuracy, an algorithm is designed to determine the exact position of the animal before cropping and fetching it into the model.
 The final prediction is:

  Top N | prediction*
  ------| ------------